rpherbig/rpherbig.github.io/_posts/2017-04-10-refactoring-javascript.markdown

 ---
-title: Refactoring JavaScript: a play in three acts
+title: Refactoring JavaScript - a play in three acts
 layout: post
 ---